FerryTime/HackTheCommute/README.md

         Many of the surrounding areas need to get into Seattle, which has the highest income average in the region

 2. Execution.
-    - Awesomeness of Ferry's Fairies, to be seen in action!
+    - Awesomeness of Ferry Fairy, to be seen in action!

 3. The Impact.
     - People have a better travel experience by knowing what to expect